-5.3 Relaxing the Precision Requirements
+6.3 Relaxing the Precision Requirements

-A desired trade-off when monitoring threshold functions is between accuracy and communication load.
+A desired tradeoff when monitoring threshold functions is between accuracy and communication load.
 In some cases an approximate value of the threshold function is sufficient, that is, the correct value of the threshold function is required only if the value of the monitored function is significantly far from the threshold.
 In other words, if ε is a predetermined error margin, and if $f(\vec{v}(t)) > r + \varepsilon$ or $f(\vec{v}(t)) \leq r - \varepsilon$, we require that the estimate vector, $\vec{e}(t)$, be correct, but we do not require it if $r - \varepsilon < f(\vec{v}(t)) \leq r + \varepsilon$.

 Consider the feature monitoring example given in Section 1.
 Say we would like to select all the features whose information gain is above 0.05.
 Obviously, it is important to select a feature whose information gain is significantly high, and not to select a feature whose information gain is significantly low.
-For example, it is important to select a feature whose information gain score is 0.1, and not to select a feature whose information gain score is 0.01.
-Including or excluding features whose information gain score is very close to the threshold value, for example a feature whose information gain score is 0.048, will probably not have a significant effect on the quality of the selected feature set, while the cost of monitoring such features is expected to be high, since their information gain is expected to fluctuate around the threshold value.
+For example, it is important to select a feature whose information gain score is 0.1, and not to select a feature whose information gain score is 0.1.
+Including or excluding features whose information gain score is 0.048, will probably not have a significant effect on the quality of the selected feature set, while the cost of monitoring such features is expected to be high, since their information gain is expected to fluctuate around the threshold value.
 Therefore we can significantly improve the efficiency of our monitoring algorithms if we set some error margin, say 0.005.
-In other words, features that are currently selected will be removed from the set of selected features only when their information gain falls below 0.045, and features that are currently not selected will be added to the set of selected feature only if their information gain rises above 0.055.
+In other words, features that are currently selected will be